 Talk to your healthcare provider about which vaccine is best for you.
 Go to ahs.ca/seconddose for more information.

 What vaccine will I get for my booster dose?

-You will get an mRNA vaccine for your booster dose.
+You will get a bivalent mRNA vaccine for your booster dose.